-Future Earth Australia (FEA) and SDSN Australia, New Zealand & Pacific are pleased to invite applications from early career researchers and practitioners (ECRs) to a 2-day symposium looking at how research can help address interactions between the Sustainable Development Goals.
+On 17-18 October 2018 SDSN Australia, New Zealand & Pacific and Future Earth Australia (FEA) hosted a symposium for early career researchers and practitioners looking at how research can help address interactions between the Sustainable Development Goals.

 One of the most innovative and far-reaching aspects of the Sustainable Development Goals (SDGs) framework is that it recognises the interlinkages between and within the goals, and the need for them to be addressed as an indivisible and integrated whole.
 Given the complexity of interactions between the goals, and the siloed ways in which many actions are taken, this is also one of the hardest aspects of the SDGs for policy and decision makers to implement.